Corporate Governance Structure and Initiatives | Structure

-Invitations to the general shareholders’ meeting are issued approximately three weeks before convening the session, and efforts are made to allow for greater attendance by having the session about 10 days before the date on which most other companies hold their meetings.
-We have also made it possible for shareholders to exercise their voting rights over the internet using a computer, smartphone or mobile phone.
+Invitations to the general shareholders’ meeting are issued approximately three weeks before convening the session, and efforts are made to allow for greater attendance by having the session before the date on which most other companies hold their meetings.
+We have also made it possible for shareholders to exercise their voting rights over the internet using a computer, smartphone or tablet.
 In addition, we participate in an electronic voting rights exercise platform for institutional investors so that they will have sufficient time to review the proposals.

-Board of Directors(Convened 10 times in the year ended March 31, 2021)Supervision
+Board of Directors(Convened 10 times in the year ended March 31, 2022)Supervision

 Management decisions that incorporate external directors’ opinions

-The Board of Directors is composed of 11 directors (chaired by the Representative Director and Chairman of the Board), with five of the directors being external directors.
+The Board of Directors is composed of 15 directors (chaired by the Representative Director and Chairman of the Board), with seven of the directors being external directors.

 The Board deliberates on important matters stipulated by laws, regulations, and the Rules of the Board of Directors, and strives to strengthen supervisory functions through the guidance, suggestions, and active comments of external directors.